 Schellekens also announced the appointment of the first two Chairs of the Joep Lange Academic Chair and Fellows Program: Global Fund Executive Director Mark Dybul and behavioral economist and Duke University Professor Dan Ariely.
 The Academic Chair is based at the University of Amsterdam, with the support of the Dutch government.

-Professor Ariely will help design and test the mobile health wallet services in living labs in Nairobi.
-Ariely will be conducting research on how people in the slums can be incentivized to save for health.
-‘One of the biggest barriers to accessing healthcare is human behavior.
-Through our research we want to help people make better decisions,’ he explained.
+Professor Ariely will help design the mobile health wallet using evidence-based research.
+He will be determining how people in the slums can be incentivized to save for health.
+‘One of the biggest barriers to accessing healthcare is human behavior … We want to help people make better decisions,’ he explained.

 ‘What we need is people who are willing to see and hear the world in a different way.
 The Joep Lange Institute should drive a global agenda around these two issues: ending epidemics and ending inequality,’ said Mark Dybul, Executive Director of the Global Fund to Fight AIDS, Tuberculosis and Malaria.
 ‘The arc of history eventually bends to justice.
 We can accelerate the bending of this arc.’